rozdolsky33/ocloud/README.md

 ## Prerequisites

 Before using OCloud, ensure the following tools and setup are in place:
 - OCI CLI installed and configured.
-Follow Oracle's Quickstart guide: https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm#Quickstart
+Follow Oracle's [Quickstart guide](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm#Quickstart)
 - kubectl installed (for interacting with OKE clusters).
-Installation instructions for Linux: https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/
+Installation instructions for [macOS](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/) and [Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) are available.
 - SSH key pair available in your ~/.ssh directory.
 This is required for OCI Bastion managed sessions and for SSH port forwarding features.

 ## Configuration